Gabrielmong/main-project-back/README.md

-# Backend for main project
+# Backend for Empanada Review

 This project is developed on Node.js